 Notes

-• Did you know you can make your own cornmeal by running popcorn through your grain mill (make sure your grain mill is made for such things)?
+• You can make your own cornmeal by running popcorn through your grain mill.
+Just make sure your grain mill is made for such things before you do this.

 • For more texture, add some canned or frozen corn to the batter before baking.